Gradual C0: Symbolic Execution for Gradual Verification: 's Design and Implementation

 \subsubsection{\textbf{Symbolic production of formulas}}

 Produce (\fig~\ref{fig:produce-rules}) is responsible for adding information to the symbolic state, in particular, the path condition and the heap $h$.
 Producing an imprecise formula makes the symbolic state imprecise.
 The \predicate{produce} rule for an expression $e$ evaluates $e$ to its symbolic value and produces it into the path condition.
 The produce rules for accessibility predicates containing fields and predicates are similar, so we focus on the rule for fields only.
 The field $e.f$ in $\phiAcc{e.f}$ first has its receiver $e$ evaluated to a symbolic value $t$.
 Then, using the parameter $\delta$ a fresh heap chunk $\chunk{f}{t}{\delta}$ is created and added to the heap before invoking the continuation.
 Note, the disjoint union $\uplus$ ensures $\chunk{f}{t}{\delta}$ is not already in the heap before $\chunk{f}{t}{\delta}$ is added; otherwise, verification fails.
-Further, $\phiAcc{e.f}$ implies $e \neq \enull$ and so that fact is recorded in the path condition.
+Further, $\phiAcc{e.f}$ implies $e \neq \enull$ and so that fact is recorded in the path condition as $t \neq \enull$.
 When the separating conjunction $\phiCons{\phi_1}{\phi_2}$ is produced, $\phi_1$ is first produced into the symbolic state, followed by $\phi_2$.
 Finally, to produce a conditional, \gviper branches on the symbolic value $t$ for the condition $e$ splitting execution along two different paths.
 Along one path $\phi_1$ is produced into the state under the assumption that $t$ is true, and along the other path $\phi_2$ is produced under the $\neg t$ assumption.
 Both paths follow the continuation to the end of its execution, and a branch condition corresponding to the $t$ assumption made is added to the symbolic state.
-Additionally, paths may be pruned when the path is infeasible (the assumption about $t$ would contradict the current path conditions).
-The definition of \predicate{branch} and other details are in the supplementary material \S\ref{sec:appendix-produce}.
-Note, as highlighted in blue, produce does not add any run-time checks to the symbolic state.
+Paths are pruned when they are infeasible (the assumption about $t$ would contradict the current path conditions).
+Overall verification success is computed from the results of the two execution paths, and an imprecise state allows this computation to be optimistic when one path successfully verifies and the other doesn't.
+In this case, \predicate{branch} optimistically marks verification a success when normally it should fail, because the state may optimistically contain information that prunes the failure case.
+A run-time check is then added for the success path's condition to ensure soundness.
+This functionality is important for adhering to the gradual guarantee \cite{wise2020gradual}.
+The formal definition of \predicate{branch} is in \fig~\ref{fig:branch-func}, and other details for \predicate{branch} and \predicate{produce} are given in Appendix \S\ref{sec:appendix-produce}.
+Note, \predicate{produce} only adds run-time checks for branching to the symbolic state.